StanislavYatsevich/Store_Sales/README.md

 – The final value of the metric is calculated as mean MAE (Mean Absolute Error) across all splits in all distict time series divided by the mean value of the target variable.

-## Modeling
-– We decided to use models based on the [gradient boosting principle](https://en.wikipedia.org/wiki/Gradient_boosting).
-It a nutshell, it means that we have multiple consistent models making a prediction based on the previous models' mistakes so that the metric's value is optimized per iteration
-– One of the models we used is the [LGBMRegressor from LightGBM](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMRegressor.html).
-– For this model we used [Optuna library](https://optuna.org/) for hyperparameter optimization.
-We set a range of values for each hyperparameter and found optimal ones with help of Optuna tools.
-The function that finds optimal hyperparameters for the LGBMRegressor within set boundaries is optimize_lgb_params_with_optuna() from src/store_sales/modules/hyperparameters_optimization.py.
-– We decided to choose a random subset of 5 (N_SHOPS_OPTUNA constant from src/store_sales/modules/constants.py) different shops for this task since it would have taken too much time otherwise.

 ## Development
 1. Clone this repository to your machine (probably using your IDE, as for me I use Visual Studio Code).
 2. Download [the dataset](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data).
 Create a folder path data/raw_data in the root directory of the project and save all .csv files there.
 The constant RAW_DATA_FOLDER_PATH from src/store_sales/modules/constants.py is resposible for this path.